Severity: Best Practice

 Same-site cookies allow servers to mitigate the risk of CSRF and information leakage attacks by asserting that a particular cookie should only be sent with requests initiated from the same registrable domain.

-There are two possible values for the same-site attribute:
+Set-Cookie header.
+There are three possible values for the